cletusc/Userscript--Twitch-Chat-Emotes/README.md

 # [Install](https://raw.github.com/cletusc/Userscript--Twitch-Chat-Emotes/master/script.user.js)

 Click the install link above to install this userscript.
-Please make sure to check out the compatibility section below to see if your userscript engine is compatible.
+Please make sure to check out the [compatibility section](#compatibility) to see if your userscript engine is compatible.

 # Description